 Duck Hunt’s characters have since made appearances in other games.
-The dog can be seen in Barker Bill’s Trick Shooting, and in Super Smash Brothers Brawl a trophy can be unlocked which has the ducks from the Duck Hunt displayed on it.
+The dog can be seen in Barker Bill’s Trick Shooting, and in Super Smash Brothers Brawl a trophy featuring ducks from the game can be unlocked.

-When there is more than one duck on the screen, instead of showing a black screen with a white spot, the game will show the light gun a black screen and then a plain white screen.
+When there is more than one target on the screen, instead of showing a black screen with a white spot, the game will show the light gun a black screen and then a plain white screen.
+Because the entire screen is turned white in this instance, the nature of the gun/screen interface changes.

-Say we have a screen with only four pixels, with pixel A on the top right hand corner, B top left hand corner, C in the bottom left hand corner, and D in the bottom right hand corner.
-The screen is entirely black and needs to display a white screen.
-The four pixels will become white in the following order A, B, C, and then D.
+If a screen has only four pixels, with pixel A on the top right hand corner, B top left hand corner, C in the bottom left hand corner, and D in the bottom right hand corner, the four pixels will become white in the following order A, B, C, and then D.

 - millisecond 0: all black